-to continue to explore the concept of identity and the importance of inclusion.
+Our curriculum is about ways of seeing and being seen and so we continue to explore the over-arching concept of identity and the importance of inclusion.
 Mark Haddon and Simon Stephens brings us a character who will force us to look at the world from a different perspective.
-A perspective where the most complex mathematical formulas are common sense and an everyday.
+A perspective where the most complex mathematical formulas are common sens and an everyday